2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 Three-Layer Lighting Plan

-- Transom windows: Above cabinets for extra light
+- Transom windows: Above cabinets for borrowed light from adjacent rooms

 Neighborhood-Specific Considerations